shaivipandey/eas503-notes/chapters/intro.md

 A successful start to the course requires a few preparatory steps.
 Before the first class, ensure you complete the following tasks:

 1. **Access UB Learns:** Confirm that you can log into the EAS503 course page on UB Learns.

 2. **Course Book Access:** Ensure you can access the course book available at [Course Book](https://mkzia.github.io/eas503-book).
 Familiarize yourself with this resource to get a head start on the course content.

 3. **Codio Licensing:** Verify that you have obtained a license for Codio and can successfully log into the platform.
-Codio will be integral for completing programming assignments.
+[Invite Link](https://codio.com/p/signup?courseToken=harmony-basic)

 4. **Piazza Login:** Confirm your ability to log into Piazza, where you'll engage in course discussions, ask questions, and stay updated on course-related matters.

 5. **Software Installation:**
    - Install Anaconda, a comprehensive data science platform, from [Anaconda Individual Edition](https://www.anaconda.com/products/individual).
-   - Install Microsoft Visual Studio Code, a versatile code editor.
+   - Install Microsoft Visual Studio Code, from [website](https://code.visualstudio.com/).

-Please note that an invitation granting you access to Codio and Piazza will be sent prior to the first lecture.
-Ensure you accept these invitations, as they are crucial for your participation and success in the course.
+   - If you have Windows, install Python 3.11 from the App store.

 :::{note}
 This website will undergo regular updates throughout the semester.